 “Prisoners for Sale,” the seventh episode, explores the story of two inmates-turned-journalists who started an independent publication to document systemic failures of the prison industrial complex.

-More on drones in this blog:
+More on technology and civil disobedience in this IMS blog

 The author erroneously focuses on Snapchat as a service and university administration, monitoring and censorship; it is a basic issue of education.
 Educating the Millennials and Gen Z about privacy, netiquette and digital humanity.